Beyond Output Matching: Bidirectional Alignment for Enhanced In-Context Learning: Results and Analysis

-In addition, for interested readers, {we also show the results with different subset sampling methods, the analysis of KL divergence calculation, training steps and additional training data, the influence of ranking loss weight, and the effect of contrastive pair selection in Appendix~\ref{sec:diff_subset_sampling_method} $\sim$~\ref{sec:contrastive_pair_selection}, respectively.}
+In addition, for interested readers, we show further justification of input preference alignment, more cross-task generalization experiments, the results with different subset sampling methods, different numbers of subsets and different source task selections, the analysis of KL divergence calculation, training steps and additional training data, the influence of ranking loss weight, the effect of contrastive pair selection, and a case study of model output in Appendix~\ref{sec:further_justification} $\sim$~\ref{sec:case_study_output}, respectively.